OBOFoundry/OBOFoundry.github.io/ontology/trans.md

 activity_status: active
 ---

-The Pathogen Transmission Ontology describes the tranmission methods of human disease pathogens describing how a pathogen is transmitted from one host, reservoir, or source to another host.
+The Pathogen Transmission Ontology describes the transmission methods of human disease pathogens describing how a pathogen is transmitted from one host, reservoir, or source to another host.
 The pathogen transmission may occur either directly or indirectly and may involve animate vectors or inanimate vehicles.